 How to get up to $1,000 (or up to $3,000 after July 1, 2020) of your vehicle damage paid under Michigan’s mini tort law.

 Learn about the serious consequences of skipping out on No-Fault insurance, and how doing so leaves you very vulnerable if you’re injured in a serious car accident.

 Personal Liability and Property Damage basically means that a person is carrying the auto insurance required by state law — without collision coverage.
 Learn about how it works in Michigan.

 The terms “coordinated” and “uncoordinated” describe how a person’s No-Fault PIP benefits are provided after a car accident.
 Here we explain how each applies to you.

-Advice for car accident victims on how your ERISA pension plan could affect your right to No-Fault benefits.
+Advice for car accident victims on how your ERISA health insurance plan could affect your right to No-Fault benefits.